June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Regular deadheading will keep the plant blooming all season.
+Regular deadheading will keep Verbena blooming all season.
 Verbena is also great for container gardening.

 Marigold (Tagetes)

-Marigolds are sturdy, easy to grow annuals with vibrant flowers that attract butterflies and other pollinators.
+Marigolds are easy to grow annuals that have vibrant flowers which attract butterflies and other pollinators.

 Growing Conditions